pappgergo-publisher/azure-devops-extensions/flexible-approvals/tasks/create-approval-on-agent/create-approval-on-agent-v1.md

 `string`.
 Required.

 Name of the Azure DevOps organization the created approval request belongs to.
-If your Azure DevOps organization URL is https://dev.azure.com/example/, then the expected value is example.
+If your Azure DevOps organization URL is https://dev.azure.com/example/, then the expected value is `example`.

 **`approvalName` - Approval name**
 `string`.
 Required.